KaitoSugimura/DigiDine/README.md

 <br/> Aoi Ueki (UCID: 30179305) / aoi.ueki@ucalgary.ca
 <br/> Mohamed Ebdalla (UCID: 30103938) / mohamed.ebdalla@ucalgary.ca

+## Video demo
+The video demo can be viewed on https://youtu.be/IVY41XypkAw?si=YG6r7RZUY9xWTesc

 ## Viewing the deployed website
 To view the application, you can visit the following link: https://kaitosugimura.github.io/DigiDine/